 - a.
-The total area of each side, front and/or rear setback area may not be reduced by more than 20 percent of the minimum setback area required pursuant to the applicable District. - b.
+The total area of each side, front and/or rear setback area may not be reduced by more than 20 percent of the minimum setback area required pursuant to the applicable district. - b.
 No setback reduction for structures shall result in: - i.
-A front yard setback depth, as measured from the right of way or easement line of a street or driveway, of less than 16.5 feet. - ii.
+A front yard setback depth, as measured from the right-of-way or easement line of a street or driveway, of less than 16.5 feet. - ii.
 A side yard setback depth from property lines of less than five feet. - iii.
-A rear yard setback depth from property lines of less than 15 feet. - c.
-No unenclosed, attached porch or entryway may result in a front yard setback depth, as measured from the right of way or easement line of a street or driveway, of less than ten feet. - Parking.
+A rear yard setback depth from property lines of less than 15 feet. - e.
+No unenclosed, attached porch or entryway may result in a front yard setback depth, as measured from the right-of-way or easement line of a street or driveway, of less than 10 feet. - 2.
+Parking.
 A reduction in the required number and/or a modification in the design, loading zone, or location of parking spaces is allowed through a Modification.
 However, in no case may: - a.
-Any required number of bicycle parking spaces be reduced;

-- b.
-Any Modification of parking requirements be granted, pursuant to this subsection for replacement parking associated with the conversion of a garage to an Accessory Dwelling Unit; - c.
-Any parking or screening requirement Modification be granted for a vehicle with more than two-axles, a recreational vehicle or bus, a trailer or other non-passenger vehicle; or - d.
+Any required number of bicycle parking spaces be reduced; - b.
+Any parking or screening requirement Modification be granted for a vehicle with more than two-axles, a recreational vehicle or bus, a trailer or other non-passenger vehicle; or - c.
 Any modification to allow compact spaces may not allow more than 20 percent of all required spaces be compact. - 3.
 Signs.
-The allowable signage may be exceeded through the approval of a Modification for the following: - a.
-Maximum area for Wall Signs in non-residential districts. - b.
-Maximum area for Menu Boards for drive-through restaurants. - c.
-Maximum area, maximum number, and maximum height for Freestanding Signs within Shopping Centers. - B. Special Modifications.
+The allowable signage may be exceeded through the approval of a Modification for the following:

+- a.
+Maximum area for wall signs in non-residential districts. - b.
+Maximum area for menu boards for drive-through restaurants. - c.
+Maximum area, maximum number, and maximum height for freestanding signs within shopping centers. - B. Special Modifications.
 The Planning Commission or City Council may grant relief from the dimensional requirements specified in this Title, as provided below. - 1.
 Height. - a.
 Structures.
 The Review Authority may allow an increase in height above the base Zone District height standard as follows: - i.
-Residential Districts. - (1) Up to 30 percent. - (a) All RS and RMHP Zone Districts; and - (b) RP, RM, and RH Zone Districts within the Coastal Zone. - (2) Up to 20 percent. - (a) RP, RM, and RH Zone Districts within the Inland area. - ii.
+Residential Districts. - (1) Up to 30 Percent. - (a) All RS and RMHP Zone Districts; and - (b) RP, RM, and RH Zone Districts within the Coastal Zone. - (2) Up to 20 Percent.
+RP, RM, and RH Zone Districts within the Inland area. - ii.
 Non-Residential Districts.
 Up to 20 percent. - b.
 Antennas.
 The Review Authority may increase the allowable height of an antenna based upon the physical requirements and purpose of the facility in order to reasonably accommodate the proposed project. - 2.
 Lot Coverage.
 Up to 50 percent of the maximum lot coverage otherwise allowed. - 3.
 Required Finding.
 The Review Authority for all Special Modifications must make the following good cause finding: - a.
-The requested Modification is of public or community necessity (e.g., a better site or architectural design that will result in better resource protection, will provide a significant community benefit, and/or does not create an adverse impact to the community character, aesthetics, or public views, etc.).

-C. Limits to Modifications.
+The requested Modification is of public or community necessity (e.g., a better site or architectural design that will result in better resource protection, will provide a significant community benefit, and/or does not create an adverse impact to the community character, aesthetics, or public views, etc.). - C. Limits to Modifications.
 In no case may a Modification be granted for a reduction in a required buffer, open space, or other regulation within this Title, except as provided above.
+(Ord.
+20-03 § 6)